Type 2 to Type 2 EV Charging Cable Bundle

 • Scheduled charging

-• Run two secondary units off one unit for up to 3 charging points on 1 fuse
+• Up to 3 charging points on one fuse

 Cons

-• LED status lights take some getting used to (a small status screen would be a big improvement)
+• LED status lights take some getting used to (a status screen would be a welcome addition)

 Quick review